hashicorp/design-system/website/docs/components/form/primitives/partials/code/component-api.md

     Appends an `Optional` indicator next to the label text when user input is optional.
   </C.Property>
   <C.Property @name="yield">
-    Elements passed as children are yielded as inner content of the `<label>` HTML element.
+    Elements passed as children are yielded as inner content of a `<label>` HTML element.
   </C.Property>
   <C.Property @name="...attributes">
     This component supports use of [`...attributes`](https://guides.emberjs.com/release/in-depth-topics/patterns-for-components/#toc_attribute-ordering).